-The ASN 2018 Elections are underway for tha offices of President, Vice President, and Secretary.
+The ASN 2019 Elections are underway for tha offices of President, Vice President, and Treasurer.
 The election website randomizes the order for each person voting, but the names below are in alphabetical order.

 The PRESIDENT leads the ASN Executive Council and selects the membership of the award and officer nomination committees.
 The President selects the President’s Award for the “best” paper in The American Naturalist in the past year, gives the ASN Presidential Address and presents the Society’s awards at the annual meeting, and represents the ASN in multiple other ways through the year.
 The President serves on the Executive Council for five years, including one year as President-Elect and three years as a Past-President.

 For me, the American Society of Naturalists holds a special place in the biological sciences, as the oldest society in the world that advances knowledge in the three fields that my work most intersects with: behavior, evolution, and ecology.
 The cross-disciplinary nature of the society and the high quality of its journal, the American Naturalist, make it a big-tent society where ideas can collide and grow.
 The role of the society in bringing together these fields represents an enormous opportunity for fostering connectivity across disciplines.
 I particularly welcome the opportunity to foster ASN’s international profile and its inclusivity of diverse communities, and to contribute to its work in policy.